-If you are planting winter-hardy varieties of succulents, such as Stonecrops (Sedum sp.), Hens and Chicks (Sempervivum sp.), Rosularia sp., Ice Plant (Delosperma sp.), Yucca (Yucca sp.), you shouldn't have to worry about any extra winter care.
-You may see them begin to wither, shrink, or change color as cold weather approaches, but this is part of their normal winter routine.
-These plants withstand freezing temperatures, with some varieties hardy down to USDA hardiness zone 3.
+Suppose you are planting winter-hardy succulents, such as Sedum, Sempervivum, Rosularia, Delosperma, and Yucca.
+In that case, you should not worry about extra winter care.
+You may see them begin to wither, shrink, or change color as cold weather approaches, but this is part of their regular winter routine.
+These plants withstand freezing temperatures, with some species hardy down to USDA Plant Hardiness Zone 3.

-Some tips for caring for tender succulents during freezing weather include:
+Some care tips for tender succulents during freezing weather include:

 - Keep the soil as dry as possible.
 Stop supplemental watering and feeding around late fall.

-- Be sure there is adequate air circulation, to keep the winter dampness at bay.
+- Ensure there is adequate air circulation to keep the winter dampness at bay.

-- Make sure your soil has good drainage – if you notice soggy soil around your succulents during wet weather, you need to improve the conditions to help your plant survive.
-Add sand, well-draining organic matter, or a product such as PermaTill to increase water drainage.
+- Ensure your soil has good drainage.
+If you notice soggy soil around your succulents during wet weather, you must improve the conditions to help your plant survive.
+Add sand and well-draining organic matter to increase water drainage.

 - Cover tender plants when freezing temperatures are forecasted.
 You can use fabric covers, bushel baskets, or purchased frost covers.
-Just make sure the covers do not touch the leaves and don't keep them covered any longer than necessary – they need air circulation and sunlight.
+Ensure the covers do not touch the leaves, and keep them covered longer than necessary.
+They need air circulation and sunlight.

-- Don't remove snow cover – it's a good insulator.
+- Do not remove the snow cover.
+It is a good insulator.